 Most everyone loves chocolate!
 Paired with pumpkin puree and other tasty ingredients, these Thanksgiving cupcakes are a huge hit at the dessert table.

-If you too enjoyed these fall-flavored cupcakes, give them a 5-star rating in the comments.
+If you enjoyed these delicious fall cupcakes, give them a 5-star rating in the comments.
 Then be a recipe hero!
-Share it with a friend.
+Share it with friends on Facebook. 📌 Pin it to Pinterest.

 Thanksgiving Cupcakes